ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 ```
 A .yaml file simply contains the instructions on how to create a cloud build.
 It is similar to Dockerfile.txt, which contains the instructions on how to create a docker image.

-Once you have create the yaml file, put in the folder used for this tutorial.
+Once you have created the yaml file, put in the folder used for this tutorial.
 Then, create a build with the following command:

 ```r
 build = cr_build("docker-tutorial.yaml")